 Famous Turkish Dish Featuring Black Pepper

-‘İskender Kebap,’ a famous Turkish dish, often features black pepper prominently.
+‘İskender Kebap,’ a famous Turkish dish, often prominently features black pepper.
 This dish includes thinly sliced grilled lamb, served over pita bread with tomato sauce, melted sheep’s butter, and yogurt.
 Black pepper is used to season the meat, playing a crucial role in defining its flavor.

 15. Dried Mint Leaves

 Dried mint leaves are a key ingredient in many traditional Turkish dishes.
-They have a strong, fresh flavor that pairs well with other spices like cumin and paprika.
+They have a strong, fresh flavor that pairs well with other spices, such as cumin and paprika.
 Mint is also a common flavor in Turkish desserts and pastries.
-I got this bag in February in Izmir at the spice market, and it smells divine!
+I got this bag in February at the spice market in Izmir, and it smells divine!

 16. Isot Pepper Flakes

-Isot pepper flakes, also known as Urfa Biber flakes, are a type of crushed chili pepper derived from the dark purple-red Isot pepper, which is native to the Urfa region in Turkey.
-Isot pepper is harvested and sun-dried, then the peppers are crushed into coarse flakes, resulting in Isot red pepper flakes.
+Isot pepper flakes, also known as Urfa Biber flakes, are a type of crushed chili pepper derived from the dark purple-red Isot pepper, native to the Urfa region of Turkey.
+Isot pepper is harvested and sun-dried, then crushed into coarse flakes, resulting in Isot red pepper flakes.

 Isot pepper flakes have a unique flavor profile characterized by a smoky, fruity, and slightly sweet taste with a mild to moderate level of heat.
 They are known for their deep, dark color and rich aroma.
-The drying process contributes to their distinct flavor, as the peppers are partially fermented during the sweating and drying process.
+The drying process contributes to their distinct flavor, as the peppers are partially fermented during sweating and drying.

 Isot pepper flakes are commonly used as a seasoning and condiment in Turkish cuisine.
 They are sprinkled over various dishes, including kebabs, grilled meats, roasted vegetables, and salads, to add a smoky and mildly spicy flavor.
 Isot pepper flakes can also be used to enhance the taste of soups, stews, sauces, and dips, providing a unique depth of flavor.
-Their versatility and rich taste make Isot pepper flakes a popular ingredient in Turkish culinary traditions.
+Their versatility and rich flavor make Isot pepper flakes a popular ingredient in Turkish cuisine.

 17. Cumin Seeds